16 Easy Thanksgiving and Fall Crafts and Activities for Kids

 For kids who always want to help, we’ve included some festive crafts they can make to decorate your house and table for the holiday.
 And when we could, we included activities that have some educational value—to keep those brains busy, too!

-Check out our favorite fall and Thanksgiving crafts for kids and let us know in the comments which ones are your favorites!
+Check out these Thanksgiving crafts for kids and let us know in the comments which ones are your favorites!

 1. Pinecone Turkeys